After the Smyrna fire in September 1922, men of military age were torn away from their wives and children and

-The Greek Genocide (or Ottoman Greek Genocide) refers to the systematic extermination of the native Greek subjects of the Ottoman Empire before, during and after World War I (1914-1923).
-It was instigated by two successive governments of the Ottoman Empire; the Committee of Union and Progress or CUP) also known as the Young Turks and the Turkish Nationalist Movement of Mustafa Kemal Atatürk.
-It included massacres, forced deportations and death marches, summary expulsions, boycotts, rape, forced conversion to Islam, conscription into labor battalions, arbitrary executions, and destruction of Christian Orthodox cultural, historical and religious monuments.
+The Greek Genocide (or Ottoman Greek Genocide) refers to the systematic extermination of the native Greek (Rûm) subjects of the Ottoman Empire before, during and after World War I (1914-1923).
+It was instigated by two successive governments of the Ottoman Empire; the İttihad ve Terakki Cemiyeti (Committee of Union and Progress or CUP) also known as the Young Turks and the Turkish Nationalist movement under the command of Mustafa Kemal Atatürk.
+It included massacres, forced deportations and death marches, summary expulsions, boycotts, rape, forced conversion to Islam, conscription into labor battalions, arbitrary executions and destruction of Christian Orthodox cultural, historical and religious monuments.
 It is likely that the victim toll of the Greek Genocide was somewhere in the vicinity of 1 - 1.5 million.

 The New York Times, January 13, 1915.